 As noted above, findings from previous studies suggest that JOLs may specifically encourage processing of pre-existing cue-target relations and, importantly, that this effect can improve cued-recall for pairs which appear unrelated, so long as they share an underlying relation (e.g., mediated pairs).
 Critically, Maxwell and Huff’s (2024) finding that positive JOL reactivity patterns extended to cued-recall of semantically mediated word pairs cannot be fully explained by a cue-strengthening account, suggesting instead that JOLs may also encourage relational encoding.
 However, although the mediated pairs utilized by Maxwell and Huff were designed to appear unrelated at encoding, it is possible that participants were still aware of these pairs’ underlying relations, particularly if they were able to guess the mediator at encoding.
 The present study sought to account for this possibility while providing a stronger test for relational encoding processes on JOL reactivity.

 We first sought to replicate Maxwell and Huff’s (2024) finding that JOLs are reactive on cued-recall of mediated pairs (Experiment 1A) while additionally testing whether JOLs would also facilitate cued-recall of backward mediated pairs (Experiment 1B).
 Backward mediated pairs were generated by reversing the order of mediated paired items (e.g., lion – stripes becomes stripes – lion).
-Importantly, our inclusion of backward mediated pairs in Experiment 1B allowed us to mitigate potential effects of participants guessing the mediator, as any potential relatedness cues which participants might derive from correctly guessing the mediator would be poor cues for later cued-recall (i.e., the illusion of competence; see Koriat & Bjork, 2005, Maxwell & Huff, 2021).
+Importantly, our inclusion of backward mediated pairs in Experiment 1B allowed us to reduce potential effects of participants consciously guessing the mediator, as any potential relatedness cues which participants might derive from correctly guessing the mediator would be poor cues for later cued-recall (e.g., Koriat & Bjork, 2005, Maxwell & Huff, 2021).
 We then tested whether positive JOL reactivity would extend to double-mediated word pairs (i.e., pairs mediated through two concepts; e.g., lion – flag, which is mediated through lion – tiger – stripes – flag; see Chwilla & Kolk, 2002).
 Like the single-mediated pairs used in Experiments 1A/1B, double-mediated pairs were similarly presented in the forward (Experiment 2A) and backward directions (Experiment 2B).
-Double-mediated pairs provided a stronger test of the relational account, as the increased distance between cue and target made it less likely that participants would guess the mediators at encoding.
+Double-mediated pairs provided a stronger test of a relational encoding account of JOL reactivity, as the increased distance between cue and target made it less likely that participants would guess the mediators at encoding.
 Thus, by including multiple mediated pair types, the present study provided a more complete test of whether perceived relatedness cues are a requisite for JOLs to facilitate cued-recall of word pairs.

 Experiment 1A: Mediated Pairs

-Experiment 1A sought to replicate previous findings reported by Maxwell and Huff (2024) demonstrating that positive JOL reactivity patterns observed for related pairs extend to semantically mediated pairs in which the cue and target are indirectly related through a non-presented mediator (e.g., lion – stripes is mediated through tiger).
+Experiment 1A sought to replicate previous findings reported by Maxwell and Huff (2024) demonstrating that positive JOL reactivity patterns observed for related pairs extend to semantically mediated pairs in which the cue and target are indirectly related through a non-presented mediator (e.g., lion – stripes; mediated through tiger).
 Consistent with previous studies (e.g., Maxwell & Huff, 2022; Rivers et al., 2023; Soderstrom et al., 2015), we expected that JOLs would improve memory for related cue-target pairs relative to participants completing a silent reading control task.
 Additionally, we anticipated that JOLs would be non-reactive on cued-recall of unrelated pairs.
 However, because the cue-strengthening account requires a match between strengthened cues and test format, cue-strengthening alone would not be expected to improve memory for mediated pairs, as this pair type appears unrelated at encoding.
 If reactivity also reflects a relational encoding process, the presence of an indirect association, even when weak as in mediated pairs, should produce positive reactivity.
 Based on Maxwell and Huff’s (2024) findings, we anticipated that JOLs would facilitate cued-recall of mediated pairs, even though this pair type lacks a perceived relation.
 Thus, findings in Experiment 1A were expected to support a relational encoding account of JOL reactivity.